lazykern/mprisence/README.md

 The rich presence can be configured to the user's preference by providing the configuration file at `~/.config/mprisence/config.toml` or `$XDG_CONFIG_HOME/mprisence/config.toml`.

-See [Example config file](config/example.toml) for more detail on configuration.
+See [Example config file](config/example.toml) for more details on configuration.

-To download example config file:
+To download the example config file:

 ```bash
 curl -s https://raw.githubusercontent.com/lazykern/mprisence/main/scripts/example-config.sh | bash -s